mantzas/patron/.github/ISSUE_TEMPLATE.md

 - Please search for existing issues to avoid creating duplicate bugs/feature requests.
 - Please be respectful and considerate of others when commenting on issues.
-- Please provide as much information as possible so we all understand the issue.
+- Please provide as much information as possible, so we all understand the issue.

 -->